-&lt;sup>11 The Comext dataset provides data expressed in CIF value.
+&lt;sup>8 The Comext dataset provides data expressed in CIF value.
 Thus, in order to transform data to FOB, we compute the CIF/FOB ratio and follow the IMF Direction of Trade Statistics (DOTS) procedure.
-For this calculation, data are from Comtrade.
-This source provides data at HS6 level, we assume that CIF/FOB ratios do not differ if we move from HS6 to HS8-digit commodity lines.
+For this calculation, data are from Comtrade and given that this source provides yearly data at HS6 level, we assume that CIF/FOB ratios do not differ if we move from HS6 to HS8 commodity lines.